-Note: The following lists are correct as at April 2014.
-The Policies Map will be updates at regular intervals to reflect any subsequent changes.
+Note: The following lists are correct as at April 2017.
+The Policies Map will be updated at regular intervals to reflect any subsequent changes.
 Please contact the Council for the most up-to-date position.

 Landscape, Biological and Geological Designations: